 The Evolution of Digital Imaging

-Every April at NAB in Las Vegas, and September at IBC in Amsterdam I look at all the latest professional video technology, hoping to see real innovation.
-What’s become clear to me is that I’m looking in the wrong place.
+Every year at NAB in Las Vegas, and IBC in Amsterdam I look at all the latest professional video technology, hoping to see real innovation.
+What’s become clear to me in recent years is that I’m looking in the wrong place.
 The imaging technology of tomorrow won’t be developed for these trade shows.
 It won’t take the form of traditional broadcast cameras, camcorders, or even mirrorless compact cameras.

-While professional camera technology is stagnating, the consumer technology space is taking the lead.
+While professional camera technology seems to be stagnating, the consumer technology space is taking the lead.

 From Hardware to Software

 The next evolutionary step for all digital cameras is software.
-Computational imaging leverages AI and machine learning to indirectly synthesize images.
-This is achieved by contextually inferring information you don’t have based on the information you do.
-It’s a bit like taking an incomplete drawing, recognizing what it should be, and filling in the gaps yourself.
+Computational imaging leverages mathematical algorithms, AI and machine learning to indirectly synthesize images.
+This is achieved by contextually inferring, creating new image information based on the intelligent analysis of real, but limited source image data.
+It’s a bit like looking at an incomplete drawing, recognizing what it should be, and filling in the gaps yourself.
 The process is far closer to how your brain processes visual information than any conventional camera.

-Digital imaging to this point is all about fidelity.
-The fidelity between the output of an image sensor and physical reality, and the fidelity of recorded data to the output of an image sensor.
-An ideal camera system faithfully captures and records light so it can be faithfully reproduced and displayed with minimal noticeable loss.
+Digital imaging is all about fidelity.
+For example, the fidelity between the output of an image sensor and physical reality.
+Also, the fidelity of encoded, recorded data to the output of an image sensor.
+An ideal camera system faithfully captures and records light so it can be faithfully reproduced and displayed with minimal perceivable loss.

 All of this assumes that the conversion of light to voltage, and voltage to data in an image sensor sets the absolute upper limit of fidelity.
 In a direct imaging system involving the kind of conventional signal processing that cameras typically employ this is absolutely true.